-So I write fantasy.
+That’s why I write fantasy.

 From the outside, a sandbox appears to be a wonderful place for learning and play.
 A person can create without major consequences.
-There, it is easy to build, destroy, and change your work
+There, it is easy to build, destroy, and change your work.

 I want my site to become your writing sandbox.